Arsenic and Arsenic Compounds Profile

 - Uses: Preservation of wood products including marine timbers, plywood flooring and roofing, utility poles, and glue-laminated beams; applications in glassmaking, metallurgical and semiconductor industries

-- Occupational exposures: Approx. 22,000 Canadians are exposed to arsenic at work, primarily in the wood product manufacturing and construction industries
+- Occupational exposures: Approx. 22,000 Canadians are exposed to arsenic at work, primarily in construction industries

 - Environmental exposures: Via food (including shellfish, meat, poultry, grain, and dairy products) and drinking water in areas where arsenic is found in bedrock